Star Trek Generations: Development

 In the initial draft of the screenplay, the original series cast appeared in a prologue, and Guinan served as the bridge between the two generations.
 The opening shot would have been the entire cast crammed into an elevator, happy to be back together.
 The Enterprise-D's destruction also appeared—the saucer crash had first been proposed by Moore as the conclusion to part one of a sixth-season cliffhanger story that was scrapped.
 Kirk's death was developed in Braga, Moore, and Berman's story sessions.
 Moore recalled that "we wanted to aim high, do something different and big...
 We knew we had to have a strong Picard story arc, so what are the profound things in a man's life he has to face?
 Mortality tops the list."
 After the idea of killing off a Next Generation cast member was vetoed, someone suggested that Kirk die instead.
 "We all sorta looked around and said, 'That might be it,' " Moore said.
-The studio and Shatner had few concerns about the plot point.
+The studio and William Shatner had few concerns about the plot point.

 Refining the script meant facing the realities of budget constraints.
 The initial proposal included location shooting in Hawaii, Idaho, and the Midwestern United States, and the total budget was over $30 million.
 The budget dropped to $25 million after negotiations.
 A revised version of the script from March 1994 incorporated feedback from the producers, studio, actors, and director.
 The writers changed one sequence where Harriman trained his predecessors in the Enterprise-B's operation after Shatner felt the scene's joke went too far.
 Picard's personal tragedy was written as his brother Robert's heart attack, but Stewart suggested the loss of his entire family to add emotional impact.
 The opening sequence took place on the solar observatory with two Rosencrantz and Guildenstern-influenced characters talking shortly before an enemy attack; Next Generation writer Jeri Taylor suggested that the opening should be something "fun", leading to the switch to the holodeck scene.